andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 The COIN Feedback Model is a simple yet effective tool for delivering feedback that is clear, specific, and impactful.

 By structuring your feedback around context, observation, impact, and next steps, you can help others understand exactly what they did well or need to improve and why it matters.

+---
+> We all need people who will give us feedback.
+That’s how we improve.
+> ~ Bill Gates
+---